Where We Be

 and the flowering trees to either side make it feel like you're entering a secret domain.

-We visited at 7 am to beat the heat and crowds.
-After rounding the
+We visited at 7 am to beat the heat.
+After rounding the artificial lake,

-Before heading uphill you can visit two small palaces on either side of the
+Before heading uphill you can visit two small structures on either side of the stone path

 The same temple from the other side.
 Don't you think